YeetlePrime/hyprppuccin-dots/README.md

 ## TODOs
 - Add automatic dependency installation to the install script (at least for pacman packages)
 - Extend the waybar with some basic functionality (Bluetooth, Network, Screenshots, Hardware stats)
-- Add logout functionality (pop-up to choose reboot/shutdown/lock/logout)
+- Add script for volumecontrol to waybar (has to use pamixer)
 - Customize dolphin
 - Customize zsh
 - Add menu/application launcher (wofi, rofi or alike)